vit1251/golden/README.md

    - [x] [FTS-0048] A Proposed Type-2 Packet Extension
    - [x] [FTS-4000] CONTROL PARAGRAPHS
    - [x] [FTS-4001] ADDRESSING CONTROL PARAGRAPHS
+   - [x] [FRL-1004] Timezone information in FTN messages
  - [x] Tracker
    - [x] [FTS-5006] TIC parser
    - [x] [FTS-5006] TIC builder
+ - [x] User interface
- - [x] Editor
+   - [x] Create Direct mail message (NETMAIL)
-   - [x] Create NETMAIL messages
+   - [x] Create Conference mail message (ECHOMAIL)
-   - [x] Create ECHOMAIL messages
+   - [x] Create File (TIC)
+   - [x] Setup parameters

 ## Documentation

-You may reading more documentation on https://github.com/vit1251/golden/tree/master/docs
+You may read more documentation on https://github.com/vit1251/golden/tree/master/docs

 ## Binary builds

 You may download binary builds

- - Unstable version (night) build provided in CI/CD system on https://github.com/vit1251/golden/actions
+ - The unstable version (night) build provided in CI/CD system on https://github.com/vit1251/golden/actions
  - Stable version (release) build provided in https://github.com/vit1251/golden/releases

 ## Building from source code

-In most cases, there is no need to build from source.
+In most cases, there is no need to build from the source.
 The exceptions are when these build produce by node owners to add additional or specific attribute to their Points.

 ## Contributors